 On September 17, 2018, we entered into an Office/Laboratory Lease ("Lease") for office and laboratory space located at 5959 Horton Street, Emeryville, California ("Premises").
-Under the terms of the Lease, we will lease 75,662 square feet in the Premises ("Rented Area") at the rate of \$4.75 ("Base Rate") multiplied by the Rented Area, paid on a monthly basis, starting on the earlier of our commencement of our business operations at the Premises or April 1, 2019 ("Commencement Date").
+Under the terms of the Lease, we are leasing 75,662 square feet in the Premises ("Rented Area") at the rate of \$4.75 ("Base Rate") multiplied by the Rented Area, paid on a monthly basis, starting on April 1, 2019 ("Commencement Date").
 The Base Rate is subject to scheduled annual increases, and we are also responsible for certain operating expenses and taxes throughout the life of the Lease.
 In connection with the Lease, we are entitled to a tenant improvement allowance of up to \$8.3 million.
 The Lease has an initial term of 12 years, following the Commencement Date with an option to extend the lease for two successive five-year terms.
 The optional periods were not included in the lease term used in determining the right-of-use asset or the lease liability as we did not consider it reasonably certain that we would exercise the options.
-The operating lease right-of-use assets and liabilities on our March 31, 2019 condensed consolidated balance sheets primarily relate to this Lease.
+The operating lease right-of-use assets and liabilities on our June 30, 2019 condensed consolidated balance sheets primarily relate to this Lease.

 In connection with our execution of the Lease, on September 17, 2018, we entered into a Lease Termination Agreement to terminate the Berkeley Lease effective as of the date we vacate the Berkeley premises.
-The rent payable for the Berkeley Lease is subject to a "hold-over" increase should we not vacate prior to July 31, 2019.
+See Note 14.